Aller au menu Aller au contenu Aller à la recherche

 • English

-The project will bring together Prof. Bernard's team within the Carnot Interdisciplinary Laboratory in Burgundy (ICB, UMR 6303 CNRS-UBFC), the Innovation Laboratory for New Energy Technologies and Nanomaterials at CEA in Grenoble, the Center de Shaping of materials (UMR 7635 CNRS-Paris Sciences Lettres / Mines ParisTech) and the company Framatome.
-This partnership provides the CALHIPSO project with a rich scientific environment and complementary equipment both from the point of view of manufacturing processes and that of means of characterization.
+The project will involve Pr.
+Bernard's team within the Interdisciplinary Carnot Laboratory in Burgundy (ICB, UMR 6303 CNRS-UBFC), the Innovation Laboratory for New Energy Technologies and Nanomaterials of the CEA in Grenoble, the Center for Shaping of materials (UMR 7635 CNRS-Paris Sciences Lettres / Mines ParisTech) and the company Framatome.
+This partnership provides the CALHIPSO project with a rich scientific environment and complementary equipment both from the point of view of manufacturing processes and that of characterization means.

 Frédéric BERNARD

-Flash sintering presses are intended for the shaping of powders and / or for the assembly of all types of materials.
-The objectives are industrial applications and / or studies to understand consolidation phenomena and / or at interfaces.
+Flash sintering presses are intended for shaping powders and/or assembling all types of materials.
+The objectives are industrial applications and/or studies to understand consolidation phenomena and/or interfaces.

-The technology makes it possible to subject the sample to pulses of electric current while applying a uniaxial load and this in a temperature range varying from ambient to 2400 ° C. The samples treated can have, for the smallest machines, a diameter varying from 5 to 50 mm and, can reach 400 mm for industrial equipment.
-The experiments are generally carried out under vacuum but it is however possible to work under a controlled atmosphere (argon, nitrogen, hydrogen)
+The technology makes it possible to subject the sample to pulses of electric current while applying a uniaxial load and this in a temperature range varying from ambient to 2400°C. The treated samples can have, for the smallest machines, a diameter varying from 5 to 50 mm and can reach 400 mm for industrial equipment.
+The experiments are generally carried out under vacuum but it is however possible to work under controlled atmosphere (argon, nitrogen, hydrogen)

-The flash sintering platform has two installations, brand FCT system, flash sintering, one of small dimension called research, and another of larger dimension called development.
+The flash sintering platform has two flash sintering installations, FCT system brand, one of small dimension called research, and another of larger dimension called development.

 The functions common to our equipment are as follows: